 Contr ol No. Key Finding Finding Root Cause Impact ditor's commendation Action To Be Taken Ne / Tasks That ed To Be formed Estimated Date Of Completion/ Correction Official(s) Delegated To Comments t to did not take all reasonable steps to prevent Unauthorise d, fruitless and wasteful expenditure from occurring: 5 Payments exceed contract value - COAF no.14 During the SCM: Contract managemen t audit it came to our attention that the amount paid for a contract with Fezi auditors and consultation and Opulentia JV for insurance services exceeded the contract value Managemen t did not ensure that there are adequate controls in place over contract managemen t and expenditure managemen t to ensure that payments made and amounts invoiced do not exceed the contract/quo te value.
-There is an internal control deficiency due to management not adequately monitoring and reconciling the payments of contracts. > Management should monitor payments and invoices to ensure they do not exceed the amount stipulated on the SLA, if so, there must follow adequate processes.
+There is an internal control deficiency due to management not adequately monitoring and reconciling the payments of contracts.
+A Management should monitor payments and invoices to ensure they do not exceed the amount stipulated on the SLA, if so there must follow adequate processes.
 Management should ensure that there are adequate controls in place over Prepare addendum to support all factors influences changes in premiums paid and contract amount during the current year A To prepare Creditors recon and identify suppliers that were paid above the contract amount.
 Request service provider to give supportin g evidence indicating factors that has influence 30-06-2024 D Monamoli- Manager: Expenditur e

-Contr Key Finding Finding Root Cause Impact Auditor's Action To Be Key Tasks That Estimated Date Of Official(s) Comments
+Contr ol No. Key Finding Root Cause Impact Auditor's Action To Be Key Tasks That Estimated Date Of Official(s) Comments

-ol No. Key Filluling Filluling Noot Cause ппрасс Recommendation Taken Need To Be Completion/ Delegated Comments
+01 140.
+Finding Noot Cause ППрасс Recommendation Taken Need To Be Completion/ Delegated Comments

-or No. Recommendation I aveii Performed Correction To
+Recommendation Tuken Performed Correction To

 amount in contract on price Correction 10

-the Service increase.
+the Service management increase.

-Level management and > Disclose
+Level and Disclose

 Agreement expenditure contract

 by R973 management that were

 847,57. to ensure paid

-that above
+047,57. that above

 payments contract

 made and with

 amounts supportin

 invoiced does g

 not exceed informati

 the on on

 contract/quot variances

-e value.
+e value. variances

 6 Internal It was noted Managemen Management > Ensure Managers to As and when Ntombi

 audit during the t did not should ensure that prepare required Seabi -

-function - audit that have that there are departme draft Manager
+function - audit that have that there are departme draft required Manager

 COAF no.15 the internal controls in adequate reviews nts responses Internal

-audit has not place to performed on the respond on audit Audit
+00/11 110.13 audit has not place to performed on the respond on audit Audit

-provided 4th ensure municipal internal adequatel findings for
+provided 4th ensure municipal internal adequatel findings for 7 (4.4.)

 quarter internal controls on time y to their HODs

 reports audit to ensure internal to review

 relating to performs its management has audit and finilise

 the review review of sufficient time to process the report.

-of the SCM internal implement the The
+of the SCM internal implement the p.
+5 5 5 5 5 The

 processes. controls outcomes of the Secretariats

 Upon further within the report as required and PA's to

 inquiries, agreed time. by section 165(2) assist HOD's

 managemen of the MFMA Act. on timeous

 t stated the submission

 report is to internal

 available, audit unit.